iamsuryasonar/js_react_and_dsa_preparation/dsa-questions.md

 Stock Buy and Sell Problems: Maximizing profit from buying and selling stocks.
 Interval Merging or Insertion: Merging overlapping intervals, inserting intervals into a list of non-overlapping intervals and merging if necessary.

-### 7 most inmportant Patterns
+### 9 most inmportant Patterns

 1. Two pointer
 2. Sliding windows (fixed,dynamic sized window)
 3. 0/1 Knapsack Pattern
 4. Fast and Slow pointers pattern
 5. Merge intervals
 6. In-place reversal of a linked list
 7. Tree Breadth-First Search (BFS) - use queue datastructure and parent then add children from left to right after removing parent from the queue.
 8. Tree Deapth-First Search (DFS) - in-orded, pre-order, post-order.
+9. Subsets - dealing with Permutations and Combinations of a given set of elements.
+10. Binary search and Modified binary search

 # Some more patterns -